Glossary of washable diapers

 A - Absorbent

-Part of the urine-absorbing layer.
-It can be removable in TE2 or TE3 models, or integrated in TE1.
+The absorbent part of the diaper.
+It can be removable in TE2 or TE3 models, or integrated in TE1 models.

 Chemical powder used to enhance the action of laundry detergent and neutralize odors.